Register to vote, apply for a postal vote or proxy vote

 How to register to vote

 You must be on the register of electors to vote.
 Each autumn, every household in Edinburgh is sent a registration form.
 You can register to vote or update your name, address or other details on the electoral register at any time on the GOV.UK website.
-You can also register by calling the Electoral Registration Office on 0131 344 2500.
+You can also register by calling the Electoral Registration Office.